 "Are you actually putting that on the album?" - Peter Remiger, co-producer

 Iowa-raised, Minneapolis-based Ben Cook-Feltz is a singer, songwriter, drummer and self-taught pianist.
 Combining observational, sometimes quirky lyrics with melodies that hearken back to the classic sounds of the 60′s and 70′s, he has been entertaining audiences throughout the Midwest as a dynamic performer, whether playing solo, with his crackerjack band, or backing up some of the finest regional talent.
-His most recent record, She Doesn't Believe Me, was released in October 2015.
+His most recent record, BCF, was released in September 2018.

 It all began in a small 5,000 watt radio station in Fresno, California...actually, it really began in Cedar Falls, IA, where I was born.
 I spent the first 23 years of my life in Cedar Falls, doing all your typical Iowan things, which actually aren't that different from what everyone else was doing in the 80's and 90's (for instance, I have no idea how to tip a cow, much less milk one).
 My mom was a piano teacher, which explains my interest in music.
 My dad was a behavioral health counselor, which explains my interest in confessional songwriting.
 I started teaching myself to play piano when I was 7; I'd figure out how to play themes to my favorite Godzilla movies, Nintendo games or TV Shows (Chip and Dale's Rescue Rangers was a fan favorite), and the occasional Beach Boy or Harry Chapin song.